-Petroleum Exploration License 37 (“PEL 37”) is located in the Walvis Basin and covers an area of 17,295 km² of the northern Namibian offshore region located about 420 km south of the Angolan/Namibian border.
+Petroleum Exploration License 37 (“PEL 37”) is located in the Walvis Basin and covers an area of 17,295 square kilometers of the northern Namibian offshore region located about 420 kilometers south of the Angolan/Namibian border.
 Water depths over PEL 37 range from 400 meters to 1500 meters and over the main prospective area where the Cormorant and other prospects (Albatross, Seagull and Gannet) have been delineated, range from 400 meters to 600 meters.

 In 1995, Sasol drilled a well in the northern part of PEL 37 that was outboard of the Albatross prospect.
 This well tested only an Upper Cretaceous closure that was unsuccessful.
 The well reached its target depth above the Aptian sequence, and it is significant that the hydrocarbon content and wetness as recorded in the well steadily increased towards the bottom of the borehole to target depth.